Psynosaur/Weather-Unified/README.md

 on your local area network or over the internet.

 ### How
-- This will be hosted on using ASP.Net Core 3.1.5 so it can be hosted anywhere
+- This will be hosted using .Net Core 3.1.5 / 5 so it can be hosted anywhere
-	- WURequest is the API for getting the data into the mongodb database
+	- WURequest is the API for getting the data from a [Meteobridge](https://www.meteobridge.com/) device into the mongodb database
 	- WUCharts will draw the charts and use the API to get it's information

 - It will be as simple as unzipping a zip file to a directory and installing mongoDB